ocupop/mapbox-locate/src/_sessions/get-outdoors-explore-explore-maps-in-retail-and-consumer-tech.md

 ---
 layout: session
-title: 'Get outdoors and explore: Maps in retail and consumer tech'
+title: 'Get Outdoors and Explore: Maps in Retail and Consumer Tech'
 summary: >-
   Strava, REI, and Rever build unique maps to inspire people to get outside and explore the world.
 In this session, we'll dive into what makes their datasets